tributemedia/google_reviews_testimonials/README.md

 **Make sure the steps outlined in the configuration section above have been completed!** Once that is done, then all you have to do is simply wait until the next Cron run for the first automatic download of reviews.
 If you do not want to wait, you may manually start a Cron run by going to Configuration -> System -> Cron.
 If your business has a lot of reviews, they may not all get downloaded and created on the first run.
 Feel free to run Cron again until all reviews that meet the minimum star threshold are downloaded and created into testmonials.

-If you want to manually start a download, you can go to Configuration -> Web services -> GRT Status.
+If you want to manually start a download, you can go to Configuration -> Web services -> Google Reviews Testimonials Status.
 From this page you'll be able to see the status of current queues, and manually queue work.
 To run the work, simply run Cron.